Chamblen12/DataViz_Final_Proj/classmate_projects.md

 ##April 18th

 Charlie working on scraping ecac hockey data and creating a function that allows user to create grpahs without knowing how to use R.

+## April 25th

+Kyle working on NFL eagles data.
+Shiny app has 4 tabs and allows user to look at offense/defense/special team/ and weeks.